 When we write covered calls using this more aggressive strategy, our maximum profit increases from $1,630 to $2,320.
 The extra 10 sold contracts are “covered” by the 10 bought contracts at a lower strike price, so there are no extra margin requirements.

-Our more aggressive covered call strategy includes slightly more risk, since we don’t have any premium to offset a fall in share price.
+Our more aggressive covered call strategy includes slightly more risk since we don’t have any premium to offset a fall in the share price.
 But then again, should the price fall instead of the anticipated rise, we now have twice as many already $19 “sold” options that we can now buy back for next to nothing and then sell more call options for the lower $18 strike price, thus making a profit.

 Test Drive MarketClub and use their SmartScan for Covered Calls – only $8.95